 Dr. Tinghai (Peter) Xu earned a B.S. in biotechnology from East China University of Science and Technology (ECUST) followed by a Ph.D. in pharmacology from Shanghai Institute of Materia Medica, Chinese Academy of Sciences.
 As a doctoral student in the labs of Dr. Eric Xu and Dr. Karsten Melcher, who hold appointments at Van Andel Research Institute and Shanghai Institute of Materia Medica, he explored the relationship between Ab and γ-secretase as well as the structure and function of DNA methyltransferase and nucleosome complexes.
-In 2014, while working on his thesis research, he joined Van Andel Research Institute as a guest student.
-He is now a postdoctoral fellow in the Xu and Jones laboratories.
+In 2014, while working on his thesis research, he joined Van Andel Institute as a guest student.
+He is now a postdoctoral fellow in the Melcher and Jones laboratories.

 Dr. Xu’s current work utilizes single particle electron cryo-electron microscopy to study the structure and function of DNMT-nucleosome complexes and the PRC2-nucleosome complex.